vcc-csc212/sm21/_docs/labs/lab07/lab07.md

 2. Once you have downloaded all the files, inspect them.
 Ask questions if you have them.
 3. Create your own makefile to compile and run your program.
 Refer to [Lab 3](/sm21/lab03) as needed.
 4. Implement the binary search algorithm iteratively or recursively (up to you).
-5. Add you own teest cases.
+5. Add you own test cases.
 6. Run, compile, and test your program by running `make` in your terminal, while in the directory all these files are located in.

 ---